Hasan201601/note-collection/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Note Collection MERN stack app

+Click [Here](https://note-collection-mern.herokuapp.com/) to view the website.

+Note collection is one safe place for keeping your notes in one place

+Key features

+### MERN authentication

 In the project directory, you can run:

 ### `npm start`

-Click [Note Collection](https://note-collection-mern.herokuapp.com/) to view the website.